 Please, not again!

-You’re starting to panic (just a little) as you grade Veronica’s latest test.
+You’re starting to panic (just a little) as you grade the latest test from Veronica.
 She’s been struggling, but has been making some progress, and you’re desperately hoping this test reflects that.

 But it doesn’t look like this paper is getting a smiley face.